chadvan87/Food_Ordering_ChatBot/README.md

 Click on the "Code" button and select "Download Zip"
 ## Step 3: Install libraries
-You can use command prompt on windows or terminal on Mac or any IDE(ex: Visual Studio Code) Make sure you are in the path of the project and type : <br>
+You can use command prompt on windows or terminal on Mac or any IDE(ex: Visual Studio Code) Make sure you are in the path of the project folder and type : <br>
 pip install -r requirements.txt<br>
 It will install all the files you need.
 ## Step 4: Fix 2 setting problems (Important)